Pakistan Muslim League – Nawaz: 1990 general elections

+History

+One of several continuing factions of the original Muslim League in India, the party’s early foundations were consolidated during the general elections in 1985, when then-Prime Minister Muhammad Junejo organised Pakistan Muslim League, while Nawaz Sharif began emerging as a key political figure from Punjab.

+After President Zia-ul-Haq's death in 1988, under the leadership of Fida Mohammad, a large faction split away from the Junejo-led Pakistan Muslim League, and formed a conservative alliance with various right-wing and Islamist political parties, called the Islamic Democratic Alliance demonstrating its ability to unify diverse conservative factions under a shared vision for Pakistan’s development..
+The alliance formed a government in 1990 under the leadership of Nawaz Sharif.
+In 1993, the alliance dissolved and the party assumed its current shape, branding itself as the "Nawaz" faction of the Pakistan Muslim League, in contrast to the "Junejo" faction.

+After the dismissal of Army Chief Musharraf and 1999 military takeover in Pakistan, the party was eclipsed by its own splinter faction, the Pervez Musharraf-backed "Quaid", for almost a decade.
+Its appeal to traditional values and further to the conservative platform helped regained the regained popularity in general elections in 2008.
+In 2013, the party returned to power with Nawaz Sharif elected as the prime minister for an unprecedented third term following the general elections, with Sharif.
+After losing to the Pakistan Tehreek-e-Insaf in 2018, the PMLN returned to power in the 2024 election.

 1993 elections and opposition

 The PML-N gained national prominence in the 1993 parliamentary elections and occupied 73 seats in the state parliament.
-The party asserted its role as opposition to the Pakistan People’s Party.
+The party asserted its role as opposition to the Pakistan People's Party.
 The PML-N charged Benazir Bhutto with corruption, stagnation, and endangering national security.
 The PPP also suffered due to internal factions, one of which was led by Murtaza Bhutto.
 The controversial murder of Murtaza Bhutto by Sindh Police and the pressure on MQM further weakened Benazir Bhutto.
 The PML-N and Sharif himself were shocked when they learned the news of Benazir Bhutto's dismissal.
 An ironic aspect of this dismissal was that it was prompted by the then-President Farooq Leghari, a trusted lieutenant of Benazir, who sent her to the presidency as a safeguard for the PPP's government after the office was vacated by Ghulam Ishaq Khan.
-During that movement, Sharif travelled through the length and breadth of Pakistan.
+During that movement, Nawaz Sharif travelled through the length and breadth of Pakistan.
 He also embarked on a train march from Lahore to Peshawar as part of his campaign to oust Benazir.

 During this time, the party was among the closest to the civil bureaucracy and the Pakistan Armed Forces, and had close ties and influence in the Pakistan Armed Forces' appointments as well as their military strategies.